 If either the Monroe or Bethlehem College campus is closed, all students are excused from clinical education.
 This policy does not apply to closures due to localized site/campus events such as a closure due to a water main break.
-Make-up time is required after 24 hours of the Clinical Practice course has been missed in the semester.
+Make-up time is required after 3 days (24 hours) of the Clinical Practice course has been missed in the semester.
+Weather related make-up for the second year students may be assigned on Tuesdays in the final semester of the program if there are no clinical capacity issues at their site.
 Please refer to the personal day make-up policy for scheduling information.

 Delayed start of classes (Monroe and Bethlehem):